rblades/dhworkbook_master/docs/module-1/Exercises.md

 Writing in this way liberates the author from the tool.
 Markdown can be written in any plain text editor and offers a rich ecosystem of software that can render that text into beautiful looking documents (incidentally, Hypothes.is annotations can be written in Markdown).
 For this reason, Markdown is currently enjoying a period of growth, not just as as means for writing scholarly papers but as a convention for online editing in general.

-Popular general purpose plain text editors include TextWrangler and Sublime for Mac, Notepad++ for Windows, as well as Gedit and Kate for Linux.
-However, there are also editors that specialize in displaying and editing Markdown. **NB a text editor is different from the default notepad app that comes with Windows or Mac.** A text editor shows you **exactly** what is in a file.
+Popular general purpose plain text editors include [TextWrangler](https://www.barebones.com/products/textwrangler/) and [Sublime](https://www.sublimetext.com/) for Mac, [Notepad++](https://notepad-plus-plus.org/) for Windows, as well as [Gedit](https://wiki.gnome.org/Apps/Gedit) and [Kate](https://kate-editor.org/) for Linux.
+However, there are also editors that specialize in displaying and editing Markdown.

+**NB a text editor is different from the default notepad app that comes with Windows or Mac.** A text editor shows you **exactly** what is in a file.

 In this exercise, I want you to become familiar with Markdown syntax.
 Check out [Sarah Simpkin's quick primer on markdown](http://programminghistorian.org/lessons/getting-started-with-markdown).
 There are a number of 'flavours' for Markdown, but in essence, they all mimic the kinds of conventions you would see in an email, using asterisks to indicate emphasis and so on.

 1. Check out [the markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 2. Visit [dillinger.io](http://dillinger.io) in a new browser window.
 This looks like a wordprocessor.
 The left hand side of the screen is where you write, the right hand side shows you what your text will look like if you converted the text to html.
 Dillinger 'saves' your work in your browser's memory.
-You can also point it to save to your dropbox, google drive, or github account (under the cogwheel icon).
+You can also point it to save to your Dropbox, Google Drive, or Github account (under the cogwheel icon).
 3. Write a short 200-500 word piece on the most interesting annotation you've seen one of your classmates make.
 Why is it interesting?
 Why has it struck you?
 4. Grab at least two Creative Commons images and link outwards to four websites that are relevant to your piece.
 The Creative Commons license allows re-use.
 Do you know how to [find Creative Commons images](https://search.creativecommons.org/)?
 5. Make sure you link to the annotation in question.